-Identification of the common plants and animals of the area and field trips are included in laboratory work.
-Lectures include historical development of field biology, and community and ecosystem ecology.
+Identification of the common plants and animals of the area, historical development of field biology, and community and ecosystem ecology.
+Most laboratory work is conducted in the field and may include evenings and weekend trips.
 Prerequisite: Either BI 100, 201, or 202.